 How to Return Lava Rocks to the Islands of Hawai'i

-Claims of Bad Luck Send Lava Rocks Home to Hawai'I Each Year
+Claims of Bad Luck Send Lava Rocks Home to Hawai'i Each Year

 You’ve all heard of ‘urban legends.’
 Well, in Hawai'i we have ‘island legends.’
-And some of the most commonly retold are stories of tourists to Hawai'i suffering streaks of bad luck after taking home lava rocks or beach sand.
+And some of the most commonly retold are stories of visitors to Hawai'i suffering streaks of bad luck after taking home lava rocks or beach sand.